rl-institut/oemof-B3/README.md

     make html

 The output will then be located in `docs/_build/html` and can be opened with your favorite browser

-## Code linting

-In this template, 3 possible linters are proposed:
-- flake8 only sends warnings and error about linting (PEP8)
-- pylint sends warnings and error about linting (PEP8) and also allows warning about imports order
-- black sends warning but can also fix the files for you

-You can perfectly use the 3 of them or subset, at your preference.
-Don't forget to edit `.travis.yml` if you want to desactivate the automatic testing of some linters!

 ## License